cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     - *= The policeman said so*
     - *= You could be directed to a safe website*

-- "This clue is suggesting a replay attack, how would you define a replay attack?"
+- "This clue is suggesting a replay attack, how would you classify a replay attack?"
     - *= The attacker could send extra copies of your message*
     - *= Even with originality guaranteed, an adversary could intercept your message and retransmit it with a delay*
     - *= Even encrypted, an adversary could modify the message*